Foreign policy of the Stephen Harper government: 2014 Ukraine-Crimea crisis

 On 30 April, a frigate was sent to the Baltic sea, in support of NATO allies there.
-The combined involvement on this day of the Canadian Armed Forces stood at the frigate HMCS Regina, and in Romania six CF-18 fighter jets, one C-17 heavy lift plane, one Airbus troop transporter, one Airbus airborne refueler, and an estimated 250 military personnel, as well as three military personnel on the ground in the Ukraine as part of the ill-fated OSCE mission, while the German press reported the next Sunday that CIA and FBI personnel were in Kiev to advise the Ukrainians on their security structure.
+The combined involvement on this day of the Canadian Armed Forces stood at the frigate HMCS Regina, and in Romania six CF-18 fighter jets, one C-17 heavy lift plane, one Airbus troop transporter, one Airbus airborne refueler, and an estimated 250 military personnel, as well as three military personnel on the ground in Ukraine as part of the ill-fated OSCE mission, while the German press reported the next Sunday that CIA and FBI personnel were in Kyiv to advise the Ukrainians on their security structure.
 RCAF Lieutenant-General Yvan Blondin was in charge of the mission.

 An expert in conflict studies at the University of Ottawa, Professor Philippe Lagasse, remarked that the opposition parties in Parliament had been silent on the gradual deployment to the area of military forces, and was perplexed at the lack of a take-note debate: "I'm a little baffled by the fact that this is occurring and the opposition seems to have no real inclination to debate the issue."

-On 4 May, the Harper government extended the sanctions regime to 16 more Russian "entities", while the same weekend saw more than 50 people killed in Odessa and Donetsk.
-Odessa is approximately 100 km from the frontier with Romania, site of the Royal Canadian Air Force mission.
+On 4 May, the Harper government extended the sanctions regime to 16 more Russian "entities", while the same weekend saw more than 50 people killed in Odesa and Donetsk.
+Odesa is approximately 100 km from the frontier with Romania, site of the Royal Canadian Air Force mission.
 Sergei Lavrov warned of "fratricidal conflict", while Putin was "extremely concerned" about phone calls asking for help.

 On 19 June, Defence Minister Rob Nicholson stated, in reply to a Parliamentary question, that, over the previous two weeks, Canadian fighter jets had been scrambled twice to ward off Russian bombers.
 A Russian spokesman in Ottawa, Andrey Grebenshchikov bemoaned the state of communications between the two nations, which occurred when the Harper government unilaterally ceased all contact between them.
 This occurred in light of the revelations of a similar incident over California.